-Harsh and unpredictable Midwest winter storms bring the potential for power outages, as high winds, ice, sleet and snow can bring down trees and power lines.
+Harsh and unpredictable Midwest storms bring the potential for power outages, as high winds, ice, sleet and snow can bring down trees, tree branches and power lines.

 During severe weather, our number one priority is to safely restore power to our customers.
 While our teams assess the damage, gather repair equipment and dispatch our front-line crews, we encourage you to follow these safety tips during and after a power outage.